balance

 • As a leader, he had to balance the needs and interests of various stakeholders to make informed decisions.

-On this page you'll find 45 synonyms, antonyms, or another words to balance, such as: adjust, assess, asymmetry, body, calculate, compensate, continue.
+On this page you'll find 247 synonyms, antonyms, or another words to balance, such as: accommodate, accord, adjust, advance, agitation, aid, antithesis.

 Make sure to choose synonyms and antonyms that are appropriate for the context of the sentence.